 On the subject of immigration, Eisgruber emphasized his continued support for beneficiaries of the Deferred Action for Childhood Arrivals (DACA) policy.

 “We continue to urge Congress to provide long-term relief for DACA beneficiaries; America benefits tremendously from the talent of these honest, hard-working young people who know this country as their home,” Eisgruber wrote.

 The University remains co-plaintiffs with Maria De La Cruz Perales Sanchez ’18 and Microsoft in a challenge to the federal government’s rescission of the DACA policy.
-A federal district court in the University’s favor in April and that ruling in August.
+A federal district court ruled in the University’s favor in April and reaffirmed that ruling in August.
 According to Eisgruber, the case is currently on appeal.